 So what are you going to do when you graduate?
 That's a question you may grow to love or hate by the end of high school.
 I hope one of the cornerstone issues regarding your college choice is where you will best be prepared:

-Some of the five areas listed above in regards to being prepared, can be accomplished in virtually any environment: secular college, Christian college, or going directly into a vocation.
+Some of the five areas listed above, can be accomplished in virtually any environment: secular college, Christian college, or going directly into a vocation.
 However, becoming prepared for service, ministry and life are so fundamental, they reach beyond our chosen career path and spill into the basic part of who we are.
 They are at the heart of our Christian walk and they are areas that can be directly and uniquely addressed in a Christian college environment.
-While there are certainly secular institutions where godly people can assist you in these areas, it is clear that these vital areas are not a fundamental part of the education and environment at the local community college or state university.
+While there are certainly secular institutions where godly people can assist you in these areas, it’s clear that these vital areas are not a fundamental part of the education and environment at the local community college or state university.

 The Christian Connector, Inc.

 Christian College Grad, Class of 1987